Saravanan9994/7006SCN2526MAYJUL-7006SCN_NS_15918017/README.md

 ## How to run (Google Colab)
 1. Open each notebook; run the **bootstrap** cell (installs `pyspark==3.5.1`) and the **Drive mount** cell.
 2. Run Task1 first (downloads the category `.jsonl.gz` → Parquet).
 Later notebooks reuse the saved Parquet/models/vocabulary from Drive.
-3. Task3: if free Colab times out, set `TRAIN_FRAC < 1.0` to train on a stratified sample (ingestion/counts still use the full ≥20M for the Big Data requirement).
+3. Task3: if free Colab times out, set `TRAIN_FRAC < 1.0` to train on a stratified sample.
 4. Task4 Spark UI: add a free [ngrok](https://dashboard.ngrok.com) token.

 ## Tableau